SynoCrypts/Crypteniux_Bot/README.md

 # Crypteniux_Bot
-Note that this is a test repository.
+- Note that this is a test repository.

 # About:
-A Discord Bot developed by SynoCrypts using Discord.JS
+- A Discord Bot developed by SynoCrypts using Discord.JS
+- Over 40+ commands.

 # Invite:
 https://discord.com/oauth2/authorize?client_id=787418243987013642&scope=bot&permissions=8